Skip to content

 Belden Horizon for fleet visibility

-HiVision plus a DMZ aggregator provides cross-plant network health visibility through a secure outbound cloud connection.
+HiVision plus a DMZ aggregator delivers cross-plant network health visibility through an outbound-only cloud connection.

 • CompTIA Network+ N10-009 Exam Objectives, Domain 1: Networking Concepts (Cloud)